jooby-dev/jooby-docs/docs/analog/parameter-types.md

 | `1`  | `uint8` | [newest send first](#newest-send-first)                         |

 #### **qos**
-QOS is used to publish.
-In the case of QoS 0.
+QoS is used to publish.
+In the case of QoS `0`.
 Data delivered in case if broker connection is established. in case qos1/2 Data delivered in case if message published to broker successful The default value is QOS1.
 Default value QOS=1